What is vasculitis?

 The clinical diagnosis of an acute cutaneous small vessel vasculitis is generally straightforward.

-Thorough history and examination are essential to determine if symptoms and signs are confined to the skin, or if there may be systemic involvement, and to determine a cause.
+Thorough history and examination are essential to determine if symptoms and signs are confined to the skin, or if there may be systemic involvement, and to establish a cause.

 Direct immunofluorescence (DIF) of a lesion less than 24 hours old often reveals immunoglobulins and complement.